outfox/fennecs/README.md

 This library is a tiny, tiny ECS with a focus on good performance and great simplicity.
 But it *cares enough* to provide a few things you might not expect.

 > [!IMPORTANT]
-> The idea of _**fenn**ecs_ was to fill the gaps that the author felt working with various established Entity Component Systems.
+> The idea of _**fenn**ecs_ was to fill the gaps that the author felt working with various established Entity-Component Systems.
 This is why this matrix is clearly imbalanced, it's a shopping list of things that _**fenn**ecs_ does well and was made to do well; and things it may aspire to do but compromised on in order to be able to achieve the others.
 >
 > <em>(TL;DR - Foxes are soft, choices are hard - Unity dumb, .NET 8 really sharp.)</em>